Mechanizing Synthetic Tait Computability in Istari: Mechanization

-which the type-checker can discharge automatically.
+The $\Label{fold}$ tactic changes the goal to $\kw{tm}~(\kw{cast}~z~A) : \Label{U}~i$, which the type-checker discharges automatically.
 This proof engineering technique becomes particularly significant in the presence of extension types.
 For instance, $\kw{TM}(A)$ is frequently used to denote the type of terms of type $A$.
-The default type-checker may encounter difficulties with this usage, because the type of $\kw{TM}$ is an extension type, yet it is applied as if it were a function with argument $A$.
+The type-checker has difficulty with this, because the type of $\kw{TM}$ is an extension type, yet it is applied as if it were a function with argument $A$.

 \iblock{ \mrow{\kw{TM} : \kw{ext}~(\kw{TP} \to U~i)~(\Label{fn}~ z~ .~ \kw{tm})} }